python/mypy/mypyc/doc/dev-intro.md

 information.
 See the test cases in `mypyc/test-data/irbuild-basic.test` for examples of what the IR looks like in a pretty-printed form.

+## Inspecting Generated IR

+It's often useful to look at the generated IR when debugging issues or when trying to understand how mypyc compiles some code.
+When you compile some module with mypyc, mypyc will write the pretty-printed IR into `build/ops.txt`.
+This is the final IR that includes the output from exception and reference count handling insertion passes.

 ## Tests